 - Panasonic Cinema Smoother

-If you do not like this setting, turn it off.
-Or, if you have a low refresh rate on an older LCD and you want to capture the added detail during sporting events, turn it on, just remember to switch it off when you go back to regular programming.
+If you have a low refresh rate on an older LCD and you want to capture the added detail during sporting events, you can activate this feature just remember to switch it off when you go back to regular programming.

 Most remote controls have the setting on a button so you can have quick access to it without stumbling through the on screen menu settings.

-If you own a plasma TV like I do, you probably do not need this feature activated at any time.
-My plasma refreshes at 600 Mz so is does a much better job with fast moving action and sporting events without mixing in motion interpolation.
+If you own a plasma, you probably do not need this feature activated at any time.
+Most plasmas refresh at 600 Hz so is does a much better job with fast moving action and sporting events without mixing in motion interpolation.

-Eventually, as the technology progresses and older flat screens die off, this will become and less and less of an issue.
-In fact, the newer OLED televisions will provide much greater detail and produce much better action related content, even better than the best plasmas right now, however, they are not affordable for most consumers yet.
-They will come down in prices over the next few years and once again, they will have all of us upgrading.
+Eventually as technology advances and older flat screens die off, this will become less and less of an issue.
+In fact, the newer OLED televisions will provide much greater detail and produce much better action related content, even better than the best plasmas right now.